 Despite her great talent, Vivien ended up starring in just 20 films.
 I think that is a great shame,she is someone I would dearly love to have seen more often on screen.
 Vivien won two Oscars for Best Actress (Gone With The Wind and A Streetcar Named Desire.)

 Vivien easily rivals Ava Gardner and Elizabeth Taylor for the title of most beautiful actress of all time in my opinion.

 I love Vivien for the strength, vulnerability and enchanting quality she gave to so many of her characters.
 Vivien is another actor who steals every scene she is in.
-I also admire Vivien because she continued working on stage and screen whilst struggling with her Bipolar Disorder, that cannot have been easy for her; especially in a time when mental illness had such a stigma attached to it.
+I also admire Vivien because she continued working on stage and screen whilst struggling with her Bipolar Disorder, which cannot have been easy for her, especially in a time when mental illness had such a stigma attached to it.

 Vivien died in 1967.

 My Favourite Vivien Leigh Film Performance?
 As the iron willed Scarlett O’Hara in Gone With The Wind (1939).
 Doing what she has to do to survive, even if those things make her unpopular.
 Scarlett is resourceful, beguiling, vulnerable and admirable.
 This was Vivien’s breakthrough film performance and it is the one that made her a worldwide star.
 Vivien makes you admire Scarlett, even when we may not agree with some of her actions.